rcos/rcos-handbook/docs/mentoring/README.md

 Student Coordinators are mentors that organize the first couple weeks as well as the large group meetings.
-If you're having an issue and your mentor can't point you in the right direction, a Coordinator will be able to direct you towards another mentor, faculty or help you directly. -->
+If you're having an issue and your mentor can't point you in the right direction, a Coordinator will be able to direct you towards another mentor, Faculty Advisor or help you directly. -->

 ## External Mentors